atibaup/serving-llms-with-torchserve/README.md

 transformers into a TorchServe docker container.
 In particular I will provide an example that works for the recent dolly-v2 models from Databricks and the good-old GPT2 model (whose 124M parameters make it not that "large" for current standards).
-The next post will be about serving that container via Vertex AI.
+The [next post](#serving-llms-with-torchserve-and-vertex-ai-part-ii) is about serving that container via Vertex AI.

 ## torch serving with torchserve